olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 Conda environments and custom notebooks
 ---------------------------------------

-The base environment provides a few common data analysis libraries by default, including Pytorch, Numpy, Pandas, Bokeh, Seaborn etc. To see the full list, open the Terminal from the Launcher and type ``conda list``.
-The libraries in the base environment should cover most use cases.
-This base environment is provided to the default "Python 3" notebook, visible in the JupyterLab "Launcher" page.

 From the Console of a particular environment, you can install additional libraries with a simple ``conda install`` to use in that particular environment in the current session.
 But these installed libraries won't persist across sessions